jzyinq/gojira/README.md

 ## Todo list

-- [ ] call for worklogs for whole week instead of day
+- [ ] call for worklogs for whole ~week~ month instead of day
+- [ ] show calendar with colorized dates
+  - fix colors git
 - [ ] show by colors if worklog is incomplete/full/overhours for date
 - [ ] tests
 - [ ] gojira worklog delete option